Mr-Smyth/sunwhere/testing.md

      message to the browser was present.
      _ Error message was present when required.
      _ This also proved that the function call was being made correctly. \* No errors detected.
+   4. Retested after changes made to improve the look of the homescreen when no geolocation services were enabled in the users browser.
+      * Background appeared as expected.
+      * Error displayed as expected.
+      * After multiple refreshes, everything displayed as expected.

 **[Back to index](#Table-of-Contents)**